Experimental detection of quantum coherent evolution through the violation of Leggett-Garg-type inequalities

-Until now, the experimental violation of LGI has been performed with microscopic objects, such as photons \cite{photon1,photon2}, electron or nuclear spins \cite{spin1,spin2,spin3} and the micrometer-sized superconducting `transmon' system \cite{superc}.
-In practice, the main experimental challenge comes from the implementation of truly non-invasive measurements.
-However, the use of weak measurements \cite{superc} and schemes involving ancillary systems \cite{spin3} have recently allowed for the first experimental results in the microscopic domain.
-Alternatively, to avoid the need of performing measurements at intermediate times, as required in the original formulation of the inequalities, the additional assumption of stationary correlations has been considered \cite{s1,s2}.
+The formulation of quantitative coherence measures has received renewed attention following the observation of coherent behavior in rather complex systems \cite{fleming}.
+Recent theoretical approaches \cite{tilman,florian} aim at developing a rigorous framework for the quantification of coherence and have provided computable measures in terms of certain functionals of the density matrix.
+Here we discuss a different approach where quantum coherent evolution is assessed in terms of the violation of inequalities of the Leggett-Garg type (LGtI).
+Inequalities of this form have their origin in the celebrated approach by Leggett-Garg \cite{macro,lgi,lgi3}, as discussed below, and have been suggested as a useful tool to discriminate classical versus quantum transport \cite{Lambert2010,nori,wilde} and to witness non-Markovianity \cite{mauro}.
+Here we discuss how LGtI can be used to benchmark coherent quantum behavior when supplemented by additional tests.
+Our approach allows the experimental refutation of a large class of classical Markovian theories while confirming the validity of the quantum mechanical predictions.

+In its original formulation \cite{macro,lgi,lgi3}, Leggett-Garg inequalities aimed at providing a quantitative criteria to characterize the boundary between the quantum and classical domains by testing the persistence of coherent effects on a macroscopic scale.
+In practice, the main experimental challenge for this type of tests comes from the implementation of truly noninvasive measurements (NIM), which are assumed to be possible if a system is truly macroscopic.
+Experimental tests involving weak measurements \cite{superc,photon2,spin2} can, in principle, minimize the `quantum mechanically invasiveness' \cite{clive1}.
+Other schemes involving ideal negative measurements have recently allowed for the experimental tests on the Leggett-Garg inequality in microscopic systems \cite{weak1,weak2}.
+Independent of the question of coherence at the macroscopic level, the Leggett-Garg approach also lies at the heart of discussions on the similarity and difference between spatial and temporal correlations in quantum mechanics \cite{Brukner2004,Marcovitch2011} and the ability to perform quantum computation \cite{Brukner2004,Morikoshi2006}.

+In our work, we depart from the original formulation of Leggett-Garg, and consider instead LGtI that are derived from different premises and will therefore have a different scope.
+That is, our aim is to witness coherent behavior without specific reference to macroscopically distinguishable states.
+To avoid the requirement of performing noninvasive measurements at intermediate times, we adopt the approach presented in Refs. \cite{s1,s2,spin1} where testable inequalities bounding the system's autocorrelation functions are obtained on the basis of the assumption of {\em stationarity}.
 According to this assumption, the conditional probability $Q_{ij}(t_1,t_2)$ to find a system in state $j$ at time $t_2$, if it is in state $i$ at time $t_1$ only depends on the time difference $(t_2-t_1)$.
-When stationarity holds, LG-like inequalities can then be formulated as follows \cite{s1},
+When stationarity holds, LG-like inequalities can then be formulated as follows \cite{s1}: